GE Aviation expects $30 billion of orders at Farnborough Airshow

-FARNBOROUGH England Engine maker GE (GE.N) expects $30 billion (17.53 billion pounds) of orders for itself and joint venture CFM during the Farnborough Airshow and said it was the right decision that the A330neo plane launched by Airbus would be powered only by engines from rival Rolls-Royce (RR.L).
+FARNBOROUGH England Engine maker GE (GE.N) expects $30 billion of orders for itself and joint venture CFM during the Farnborough Airshow and said it was the right decision that the A330neo plane launched by Airbus would be powered only by engines from rival Rolls-Royce (RR.L).

 Airbus (AIR.PA) opened the airshow on Monday by announcing plans to launch a revamped version of its A330 mid-range plane.